Dynamic-Capital/Dynamic-Capital/docs/wsl-dev-environment-bootstrap.md

 - [ ] Update Ubuntu and install core developer packages.
 - [ ] Enable Docker and Podman compatibility, then refresh the `docker` group membership.
 - [ ] Configure WSL to start `systemd` so the Docker service runs automatically.
-- [ ] Install Node.js 20.x and the Supabase CLI globally.
+- [ ] Install Node.js 20.x and the Supabase CLI binary.
 - [ ] Clone the shared repository from Windows storage for GitHub Desktop syncing.
 - [ ] Start the Supabase local stack from the project directory.
 - [ ] (Optional) Install the Docker Compose plugin and build the application stack.